mixxxdj/mixxx/source/chapters/livebroadcasting.rst

 Depending on the server type you can stream in OGG and MP3 format.
 However, MP3 streams are not supported out of the box for legal reasons.
 Here is how to install the needed software for the operating systems Mixxx supports.
-Lesson about how to load a song.
+Lesson about how to load a track.

 Linux
 _____